CONECT-INT/2021-04-23_PhDProgram-course-in-computational-neuroscience_hands-on/README.md

 ## getting to know the tools: numpy and matplotlib

 - we are going to create vectors representing the dynamics of a value as a function of time
-- for that, we create a vector `time' representing 1 second with a precision of dt=.5ms
+- for that, we create a vector `time' representing 1 second with a precision of dt=.5 ms
 - in a first step, we will create a plot of a spike, a slot & a sinusoid

 ## problem definition: leaky-integrate and fire neuron

-- we will simulate 1 neuron for 2 seconds with a precision of dt=1ms
+- we will simulate 1 neuron for 2 seconds with a precision of dt=.5 ms
 - for that, we use the equation of a leaky-IF
 - then we show its response to the stimuli created above